Gissio/radpro/docs/comm.md

 * `time`: The record's UNIX timestamp (number of seconds since 1/1/1970), provided in decimal format.
 * `tubePulseCount`: The tube's life pulse count, provided in decimal format.

+During the download, a semaphor blocks write access to the datalog.

 Example:

     GET datalog 1690000000